jdschi/gadgetbridge2mqtt/README.md

   Two additional actions are disabled, because it is not necessary to tell the program to publish the sensors, but are left here as an example.

-  Unfortunately, a couple of the steps in the automation use the device, which makes the yaml code incomprehensible, since it uses meaningless ID numbers instead of device names.
-So you need to replace these, or easier, just delete the condition in yaml and add it in the UI.
+  Unfortunately, a couple of the steps in the automation use the device, which makes that part of the yaml code incomprehensible, since it uses meaningless ID numbers instead of device names.
+So you need to replace these, or easier, just delete the condition in yaml and re-add it in the UI.
 You must also add the MAC address for the watch that you want to sync.
 You also need to replace `sensor.your_phone_last_update_trigger` and `notify.mobile_app_your_phone` with your phone's sensor and notification.